Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Hybrid projection methods

 \subsubsection{Methods that do not require knowledge of the noise magnitude}

 In many situations, assuming that an accurate estimate of $\eps=\|\bfe\|$ is available is unrealistic, and one cannot confidently apply the methods described in \cref{sub:paramNoise}.
-However, as in the case of direct solvers described in \cref{sub:direct}, a number of strategies can be adopted when dealing with hybrid methods: most of them can be regarded as the projected variants of their full-dimensional counterparts.
+However, a number of strategies can be adopted when dealing with direct, iterative and hybrid methods: for the latter, most of these parameter choice rules can be regarded as the projected variants of their full-dimensional counterparts.